Wii system software: Mario Kart Channel

-Jam with the Band Live Channel (Japan and PAL regions only)
+Jam with the Band Live Channel

 The Nintendo DS game Jam with the Band supports the Jam with the Band Live Channel (known as the Speaker Channel in Japan) that allows players to connect their game to a Wii console and let the game's audio be played through the channel.
 The channel supports multiple players.

 Wii Speak Channel

-Users with the Wii Speak peripheral are able to access the Wii Speak Channel.
-Users can join one of four rooms (with no limit to the number of people in each room) to chat with others online.
+Users with the Wii Speak peripheral were able to access the Wii Speak Channel.
+Users could join one of four rooms (with no limit to the number of people in each room) to chat with others online.
 Each user is represented by their own Mii, which lip-syncs to their words.
-In addition, users can also leave audio messages for other users by sending a message to their Wii Message Board.
+In addition, users could also leave audio messages for other users by sending a message to their Wii Message Board.
 Users can also photo slideshows and comment on them.
 The Wii Speak Channel became available in North America and Europe on December 5, 2008, and was discontinued on May 20, 2014.
 The Wii Speak Channel is succeeded by Wii U Chat, which is standardized for the Wii U console.